U.S. Struggling to Train Moderate Syrian Rebels

 Comments 2

-Missing panzergen almost 9 years
+Missing panzergen over 9 years

 Training moderate Syrian Rebels, Lol.
 They can't be trusted at all.
 The so called Syrian rebels will just acquire free training and weapons from America and turn around to sell their acquired weapons to the Islamic State and some cases join Islamic State.
 These people are not to be trusted at all......
 The only reliable partner that can be counted on are the Kurds.

-Missing ArabDemocrat.com almost 9 years
+Missing ArabDemocrat.com over 9 years

 Wow - another person with multiple accounts!
 The reasons there are not many are going to US training programs (1) the US demanding they sign papers that they will only fight IS and not the regime (2) the stigma of being identified as US lackeys.